 This has been especially true with the Eiffel Tower, the grand wonder of the world that has been so iconic.
 There are innumerable imitations of it around the world and none so striking yet none opposed, including the city of Las Vegas’ attempt at recreating the famous attractions of the world, successfully to an extent.

-But, India has opposed the reconstruction of the Taj Mahal in Dubai, the Las Vegas of the East and probably the most famous emirate in the world.
-Dubai’s aim of recreating the Seven Wonders of the World right down to scale and material, sans the Great Wall of China, has been thwarted by the lack of permission for replicating the Taj Mahal, because Taj Mahal is fought for as a unique attraction that they do not want anyone else to steal the thunder of.
+But, India has opposed the reconstruction of the Taj Mahal in Dubai, the Las Vegas of the East, and probably the most famous emirate in the world.
+Dubai’s aim of recreating the Seven Wonders of the World right down to scale and material, sans the Great Wall of China, has been thwarted by the lack of permission for replicating the Taj Mahal because Taj Mahal is fought for as a unique attraction that they do not want anyone else to steal the thunder of.
 Other great monuments have been less aggressive in their defense of uniqueness, such as the capitol building in the United States, seen elsewhere.

-In spite of the odd opposition here and there, derivation is not technically considered a sin in the architecture world.
+In spite of the odd opposition here and there, the derivation is not technically considered a sin in the architecture world.
 Rather, it is the quality of the imitation that matters more.
-This has been stressed upon by Mr. Venturi, who famously stressed the influence of imitation and the quality pertaining to it and that sometimes the influence is so strong, there is no way to avoid it in the unconscious mind and hence imitation of it is not a crime: Quality is more important than originality.
-Doing something good is better than doing something first.
+This has been stressed by Mr. Venturi, who famously stressed the influence of imitation and the quality pertaining to it and that sometimes the influence is so strong, there is no way to avoid it in the unconscious mind and hence imitation of it is not a crime: Quality is more important than originality.
+Doing something well is better than doing something first.
 In any case, originality is rare and not even the highest virtue of an artist.
 It may be better to do slight variations within established traditions and conventions.

-He also emphasized on the dichotomous relationship of the influenced with the influencer, and how the one influenced attempts to distance oneself from the influencer by despising the latter: The more an architect is influenced, the more he resents the person who has influenced him – and the less he acknowledges the influence.
+He also emphasized the dichotomous relationship of the influenced with the influencer, and how the one influenced attempts to distance oneself from the influencer by despising the latter: The more an architect is influenced, the more he resents the person who has influenced him – and the less he acknowledges the influence.
 There is a tendency of people to be generous in acknowledging insignificant influences.

 Contrasting this train of thought is a Columbia University critic and architectural historian, one Kenneth Frampton, who argues that most imitations fail to live up to the standards of the original and hence do not really flatter or compliment and also do not botch the beauty of the original.
-He gave the example of Gwathmey Siegel & Associates in New York and all those who tried to imitate them: Only the real Gwathmey Siegel buildings had refinement of detail and a vigorous spatial conception.
+He gave the example of Gwathmey Siegel & Associates in New York and all those who tried to imitate them: Only the real Gwathmey Siegel buildings had the refinement of detail and a vigorous spatial conception.
 The others had no tension and were only a series of loose quotations.
 They were out of focus.